 During the COVID-19 pandemic, running observably has become an extremely popular exercise activity locally obviously, for its health benefits and simplicity as no equipment is required.
 I am avid runner myself recreationally often clocking up 50kms per week.
 Over the past 10 years as a physiotherapist, I have coached hundreds of my patients who have never ran before to shed a few pounds or improve their overall fitness.
 Many of my patients have misconceptions about running in particular, that running is bad for your knees and that you are at major risk of arthritis.
 This common concern has been debunked by science by multiple studies.
 Based on large population studies, the chances of developing arthritis from regular running are very slim.
 In fact, regular running has shown to strengthen joints and plays a protective role in the development of osteoarthritis later in life.
 Commonly reported knee pain by runners at Acland Street Physiotherapy that is generally treatable with a moderate amount of physiotherapy and strength training are Iliotibial Band Syndrome or Patellofemoral Pain Syndrome.

 The following is a concise infographic on how what good running form generally looks like.
 If you would prefer to further explore this, please do not hesitate to make a booking with us for a comprehensive physiotherapy and biomechanical running assessment.
+Many of my patients ask me the following question: What exactly is the exercise dosage I should do (the number of reps and sets) perform to optimise their either physical rehabilitation or fitness program for strength gains?

 As a rule of thumb, here is the advice I generally give to someone who is relatively physically normal with no particular past medical history that may make performing the following task unsafely: